-When you set a time range, Instruments filters the contents of the Detail pane, showing data collected only within the specified range.
-You can quickly narrow down the large amount of information collected by Instruments and see only the events that occurred over a certain period of time.
+When you set a time range, Instruments filters the contents of the detail pane, showing data collected only within the specified range.
+You can use this method to very quickly narrow down a large amount of information collected by Instruments and see only the events that occurred over a certain period of time.

-To clear an inspection range, click the Clear Range button in the center of the Inspection Range control.
+To clear an inspection range, click outside the selected range or click View > Clear Inspection Range.

 Isolating a Segment of the Data Collection Graph

 While pressing the Option key, drag across a section of the data collection graph to view the data in the selected range.
 As you drag the cursor, the start time and the duration of the time filter appear.
 The detail pane changes to display only the information contained within the time filter.
 Figure 5-2 shows a section of the track pane highlighted before it is zoomed in on.

 After you identify a potential problem area in the track pane, use the Detail pane to examine the data in that area.
 The detail pane displays the data associated with the current trace run for the selected instrument.
 Instruments displays only one instrument at a time in the detail pane, so you must select different instruments to see different sets of details.

 Different instruments display different types of data in the detail pane.
 Figure 5-3 shows the detail pane associated with the File Activity instrument, which records information related to file system routines.
 The detail pane in this case displays the function or method that called the file system routine, the file descriptor that was used, and the path to the file that was accessed.

 Click the left View button at the right end of the toolbar.

 Changing the Display Style of the Detail Pane